zfdang/android-device-model-to-marketing-name/README.md

 # Android Device Model to Marketing Name

-Providing Human-friendly Name for Android Device
+Providing Human-friendly Name for Android Devices

+It will convert Build.MODEL to the marketing name of the device, for example "SM-G9200" to "Galaxy S6".

 # How to use this library in your application